richardcornish/django-pygmentify/docs/usage.rst

    <link rel="stylesheet" href="{% pygmentify_css 'monokai' %}">

-   {% pygmentify:'monokai' %}
+   {% filter pygmentify:'monokai' %}
    <pre class="python"><code>
    print('Hello, world!')
    </code></pre>
    {% endpygmentify %}

-Additionally customize the CSS class of the ``<div>`` that wraps the highlighted code by passing a second positional argument to the ``{% pygmentify %}`` filter.
+Additionally customize the CSS class of the ``<div>`` that wraps the highlighted code by passing a second positional argument to ``{% filter pygmentify %}``.

 .. code-block:: html

-   {% pygmentify:'monokai,bettercssclass' %}
+   {% filter pygmentify:'monokai,bettercssclass' %}
    <pre class="python"><code>
    print('Hello, world!')
    </code></pre>
    {% endpygmentify %}

-If you customize the style, please ensure you pass the same argument, e.g. ``'monokai'``, to *both* the ``{% pygmentify_css %}`` and ``{% pygmentify %}`` tags.
+If you customize the style, please ensure you pass the same argument, e.g. ``'monokai'``, to *both* the ``{% pygmentify_css %}`` and ``{% filter pygmentify %}`` tags.
 You might see unexpected behavior otherwise because "`not all lexers might support every style <http://pygments.org/docs/styles/>`_," meaning styles are guaranteed to work fully only when the lexer assigns to tokens HTML classes that correspond to the class selectors in the CSS file.
 Therefore, you're probably better off customizing the style by changing the :ref:`settings` of the project.
 Template tag arguments take precedence over settings.
 Also see :ref:`settings` for creating your own styles.

-If you use the `pipe <https://docs.djangoproject.com/en/1.10/ref/templates/language/#filters>`_, i.e. ``|``, syntax on a context variable, ensure that the variable contains HTML either natively or by conversion (by, say `Markdown <https://pythonhosted.org/Markdown/>`_) because the template tag will look for the HTML outlined earlier.
+If you use the `pipe <https://docs.djangoproject.com/en/1.10/ref/templates/language/#filters>`_, i.e. ``{{ post.body|pygmentify }}``, syntax on a context variable, ensure that the variable contains HTML either natively or by conversion (by, say `Markdown <https://pythonhosted.org/Markdown/>`_) because the template tag will look for the HTML outlined earlier.